- Teaches students:

 Hi, my name is Anna.
 As an orphan, I grew up in Hungary in a foster home.
 At a very young age I was already exposed to music.
 It kind of blew me away.
 I didn't know how something could be so beautiful, and it was like a miracle for me.
 Then and there, I knew that something special was waiting for me ahead.
 When I was 3, I didn't talk for a long time, but I did do one thing: sing.
 At that point my life has totally changed.
 I began my long journey.
 My foster parents got me into a music school, called Janos Patzay Music School.
 I knew immediately what I wanted to be.
 I built my whole life on music.
 It always filled up a very special place in my heart, it still does, and it always will.
 I started to learn the violin when I was 5 years old.
 Being in a music environment always gave me strength, made me feel safe, and made me stronger as a person.
 I decided to learn more, and to grow, I must never give up on my dreams.
 After elementary school, in 1998, I went to Bela Bartok Music High School, and graduated in 2002.
 I continued studying music at the University of Miskolc Bela Bartok Institute of Music trough 2004-2008.
 Those four years were some of the best years of my life.
 In college, I changed my major to viola instead of violin.
 I am never going to forget the day of my diploma concert (April 27,2008, Sunday).
 It was wonderful.
 All the hard work and studying got me here to this point.
 I had no family being there for me all these years, nothing really, only God and music.
 Knowing the fact what I wanted kept me going in the hard times.
 In 2003, I met with a pastor from the United States who were on a mission trip in Hungary, in the orphanage I lived.
 Nothing can describe it, not even words what we had.
 I felt like I always knew her.
 I used to say I was born in a wrong place in a wrong time.
 After my diploma concert she and her husband adopted me.
 Today I am able to say that I have a family, a real family with true love.
 So, I came here to study English (ESL) at the University of Minnesota for a year and a half.
 Not having time for me to practice and not have music around me for a little over than a year, it made me really sad.
 I was depressed, and I thought I am going to get crazy.
 Music was totally cut out from my life.
 In 2009, I finally had my music back.
 I was enrolled in Crown College for 2 years.
 I attended the school's chamber orchestra and quartet, and I also attended other classes as well ( English, drawing, painting, and piano).
 I have been in different chamber groups through all of my schools (duet, trio, quartet, symphony orchestra, chamber orchestra).
 I also studied how to teach violin ( teaching techniques) for four years in college.
 I observed teaching methods at the Beni Egressy Music School once every week.
 In my fourth year of college, I was also teaching little ones, and after my diploma concert I also had to do a diploma teaching.

-I live in Shakopee, and I've been married for five years now.
+I live in Shakopee, and I've been married for six years now.
 I made a little music studio in my home, that's where I teach most of my students.
 I have a couple of music stands, and I have my own instruments (violin, viola).
-I will be able to teach in Shakopee, and in Victoria.
+I will be able to teach in Shakopee, in Victoria, and on online.
 I would be teaching from published repertoire, and my own as well.
 I would be more than happy to answer any questions as it appears.
 I'll be always available at my email. (email@example.com)

 It was a long and hard journey, but I never gave up.
 I became what I wanted to be, what I always dreamed of.
 With God's love and with music, everything is possible.